YatterOfficial/YatterOfficialBlobManagerHttpTrigger/README.md

 In such a case, additional handling will have to be undertaken in the TRequest / TResponse if-else routine, which is quite easy to implement.

+## Advantages of the TRequest / TResponse pattern

+- Highly detailed TRequest and Tresponse criteria can be encapsulated in classes that inherit from RequestBase and ResponseBase, respectively.
+- The TRequest object can manage requests to a particular container, for example, by filtering container paths that should not be accessed.
+- The TResponse object can manage responses that cater for different contexts, for example, by validating that a response file has a particular structure, or encrypting it, or even by examining the content of a file, then getting other content that is based upon it's attributes, then synthesising both.
+- Whatever the specialised need, just create a set of TRequest / TResponse objects to suit!

 ## Quickstart

 Set up the following Environmental Variables: